dzianisbohush/cra-with-ssr/README.md

  ```
 This config says that entry point is `./src/server/index.js`, output is `./build-server` directory with `bundle.js` server bundle.

-Next we should add commands for start server.
+Next, we should add commands for start server.
 ```json
 {
      "scripts": {